 In the wake of workplace changes and expected population growth, greater demand is being placed on the City's public safety agencies and their facilities.
 The fire department, police department, and Sheriff have identified significant facility needs to deliver high quality services.
-Large changes are also happening at the Juvenile Probation Department, including exploring alternatives to Juvenile Hall, as directed by the Board of Supervisors in 2019.
+Large changes are also happening at the Juvenile Probation Department, including exploring alternatives to Juvenile Hall, as directed by the Board of Supervisors in 2019 and as required by new mandates resulting from the California Division of Juvenile Justice Realignment of 2021.